cairis-platform/cairis/docs/tasks.rst

 By clicking on a model element, information about that artifact can be viewed.

-For details on how to print models as SVG files, see the `Viewing Asset models`_ section.
+For details on how to print task models as SVG files, see the `Generating Documentation`_ section.